TeleMessage/telemessage-php/README.md

     $auth->setUsername("john_donne");
     $auth->setPassword("12345678");

-Let’s fill in the message data.
+Letâ€™s fill in the message data.

 Now, we set text and subject: